No-Frills Money Skills: Episode 4 – Understanding Bonds

 No-Frills Money Skills is a video series that covers a variety of personal finance topics.
 The brief videos use clear, simple language and graphic elements so that students can better visualize the personal finance content being presented.
 In the end, they will see how important these concepts are to their everyday lives.

 “Understanding Bonds” is the fourth video in the Federal Reserve Bank of St. Louis series, “No-Frills Money Skills.”
 The video host employs high-tech tools to foil Miss Information in her attempts to misguide investors.
-The video provides viewers with information about government bonds, corporate bonds, coupon and non-coupon bonds, and the potential risks and return of investments.
+The video provides viewers with information about government bonds, corporate bonds, coupon and non-coupon bonds, and the potential risk and return of investments.

 To provide students with online questions following this video, register your class through the Instructor Management Panel.